Social and Behavioral Sciences - PhD

 What was your background before becoming a PhD student?
 Are you working while getting your PhD?

-I work for the Neurodevelopmental and Behavioral Phenotyping Service where patients who have rare diseases are often seen for neuropsychological and clinical assessments.
+I have a Masters in Anthropology and a Bachelors in Psychology.
+In addition to my PhD studies and duties, I am working as a part-time Data Analyst for the NIMH's Neurodevelopmental and Behavioral Phenotyping Service where patients who have rare diseases are often seen for neuropsychological and clinical assessments.
 As a Data Analyst, I work closely with the statistician and external contributors to organize, manage, and produce data resulting from neuropsychological batteries.
 Currently, the department is piloting a REDCap database I designed to manage all the data we collect from the numerous protocols we service.

 Were there any significant experiences in your life that inspired you to choose the field you are pursuing?